LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 To illustrate, consider a resource such as a PNG image that comes from a static, unchanging PNG file within a LassoApp.
-After the LassoApp is bundled for deployment, that image file may not actually exist on disk --- instead it is contained within the LassoApp in a specialized format.
+After the LassoApp is bundled for deployment, that image file may not actually exist on disk; instead it is contained within the LassoApp in a specialized format.
 Given the resource's PNG content type, the system chooses the appropriate content representation object.
 In turn, that object sets an :mailheader:`Expires` header for that web request,